OpenTranslationBible/open-bible/en-GB/07.Judges/md/judges-09.md

 ## Judges 9:40

-Abimelech chased him, and he fled before him, and many fell wounded up to the entrance of the gate.
+Abimelech pursued him, and he fled before him, and many fell wounded up to the entrance of the gate.

 ## Judges 9:41